MinenMaster/onehack/README.md

 - Press L for flight, works for 1.20.1
 - Adding more features soon, No gui yet

-  Contributions Appreciated if you want to contribut Discord is 1lent
+  Contributions Appreciated if you want to contribute
+  Discord: 1lent